jarusll/the-logs/index.md

 Here's a preview from ![justbur/emacs-which-key](https://github.com/justbur/emacs-which-key/raw/master/img/which-key-bottom.png)
 This is very helpful.
 I can just scroll through the commands to see what action I want, It shows the keybind as well.
 After a while it'll become second nature.

+Me and Wolfie figured out how to get all the data for d2newspaper.
+We'll be using jq to filter out.
+Should be easy. ezpz.

+Holy shit `which-key` is fucking awesome.
+If I enable `which-key-mode`, I can type out Key combinations and wait for the suggestions.
+This is exactly what I was looking for.

 # 2022-03-28

 ### Plan for today